Meritxell Ambrocio Meritxell Ambrocio

 Cameron Davis, a sophomore from Meridian, MS is the recipient of the Rachel McPherson Council Scholarship and the Lindsay Kirkley Clemons Council Scholarship.
 Majoring in Psychology at Ole Miss, she is a member of the Rebelettes dance team.
 While in high school, Cameron participated in National Honor Society, Beta Club, Mu Alpha Theta, and was a Lamar School Varsity Cheerleader and member of the Tennis Team.
 Cameron was also a member of the Junior Auxiliary Crown Club, Dusty Social Service Club, Youth Leadership Lauderdale, a Teen Spokesperson for the Mississippi Commission for Volunteer Service, and a member of the inaugural class of the Mississippi Secretary of State Student Ambassador Program.
 At Ole Miss, she is a member of Delta Delta Delta Sorority.
 Fun Fact: In her free time, Cameron enjoys spending time with family and friends, volunteering, traveling, and reading.

-Madison DeVaul of Brandon, Mississippi is a recipient of the Catherine “Kitty” Bryan Dill Memorial Council Scholarship and the Susan Barksdale Howorth Council Scholarship and majoring in Secondary English Education.
+Madison DeVaul of Brandon, Mississippi, is a recipient of the Catherine “Kitty” Bryan Dill Memorial Council Scholarship and the Susan Barksdale Howorth Council Scholarship, and is majoring in Secondary English Education.
 She is also a fellow of the Mississippi Excellence in Teaching Program.
-Madison served as an Orientation Leader and an M Power Leader during the summer of 2024 where she, along with 60 other leaders helped welcome all the incoming freshmen and helped them to get acquainted with campus.
-Madison s involved in the Black Student Union, the UM NAACP as one of the education chairs, the Ole Miss Running Club and she is currently a residential assistant in Brown Hall.
+Madison served as an Orientation Coordinator and an M Power Leader during the summer of 2025, where she, along with 60 other leaders, helped welcome all the incoming freshmen and helped them get acquainted with campus.
+Madison is involved in the Black Student Union, the UM NAACP, the Ole Miss ambassador program, the UM Line Dancing Club, and is currently a residential assistant in Brown Hall.
 Fun Fact: Madison’s favorite place to eat in Oxford is Oxford Burger Company!

 Mack Fountain of Oxford, Mississippi is the recipient of the Donna Ruth Else Roberts OMWC Scholarship as well as the Oxford Business Women’s Initiative Council Scholarship.
 He is a sophomore, majoring in Finance under the Center for Manufacturing Excellence Program.
 Currently, Mack participates in the philanthropy committee, serves as the DEI chair, serves as a judicial board member, and serves as a new member educator for his fraternity.
 In his free time, Mack enjoys running, live music, fishing, hunting, and watersports.